nuspell/nuspell/docs/nuspell.1.md

   - `-d <di_CT>`:
     use di_CT dictionary.
 Only one dictionary is currently supported.
+  - `-C`:
+    crude parsing of plain running text, prints spelling correctness, tab and tokenized word
+    or prints a $ and tab for end of input line
   - `-D`:
-    show available dictionaries and exit
+    print search paths and available dictionaries and exit
   - `-i <enc>`:
     input encoding, default is active locale
   - `-l`: